 Language: English is widely spoken by those who work in the tourist trade and on the Caribbean coast.

 Books: Very good selection of first and second hand books in the capital and other major tourist haunts.
-Newsweek and Time are easy to find as are guidebooks
+The Economist and Time are easy to find as are guidebooks

 TV: Hostels and better hotels will have American cable TV, cinemas are numerous in big cities